Cashew: Production

-In 2020, global production of cashew nuts (as the kernel) was 4,180,990 tonnes, led by Ivory Coast and India with a combined 39% of the world total (table).
-Vietnam, Burundi, and the Philippines also had significant production.
-Vietnam was the largest processor of cashew globally in 2020.
+In 2023, global production of cashew nuts (as the kernel) was 3.9 million tonnes, led by Ivory Coast and India with a combined 46% of the world total (table).

 Trade

-The top ten exporters of cashew nuts (in-shell; HS Code 080131) in value (USD) in 2021 were Ghana, Tanzania, Guinea-Bissau, Nigeria, Ivory Coast, Burkina Faso, Senegal, Indonesia, United Arab Emirates (UAE), and Guinea.

-From 2017 to 2021, the top ten exporters of cashew nuts (shelled; HS Code 080132) were Vietnam, India, the Netherlands, Germany, Brazil, Ivory Coast, Nigeria, Indonesia, Burkina Faso, and the United States.
+Almost all cashews produced in Africa between 2000 and 2019 were exported as raw nuts which are much less profitable than shelled nuts.
+One of the goals of the African Cashew Alliance is to promote Africa's cashew processing capabilities to improve the profitability of Africa's cashew industry.
+Half of the world's cashews were sold by American retailer Costco, as of 2025.

 Toxicity

-Some people are allergic to cashews, but they are a less frequent allergen than tree nuts or peanuts.
+Some people are allergic to cashews, but they are a less frequent allergen than other tree nuts or peanuts.
 For up to 6% of children and 3% of adults, consuming cashews may cause allergic reactions, ranging from mild discomfort to life-threatening anaphylaxis.
 These allergies are triggered by the proteins found in tree nuts, and cooking often does not remove or change these proteins.
 Reactions to cashew and tree nuts can also occur as a consequence of hidden nut ingredients or traces of nuts that may inadvertently be introduced during food processing, handling, or manufacturing.

 The shell of the cashew nut contains oil compounds that can cause contact dermatitis similar to poison ivy, primarily resulting from the phenolic lipids, anacardic acid, and cardanol.
-Due to the possible dermatitis, cashews are typically not sold in the shell to consumers.
+Because it can cause dermatitis, cashews are typically not sold in the shell to consumers.
 Readily and inexpensively extracted from the waste shells, cardanol is under research for its potential applications in nanomaterials and biotechnology.

 Uses

 Nutrition

-Raw cashews are 5% water, 30% carbohydrates, 44% fat, and 18% protein (table).
-In a 100-gram reference amount, raw cashews provide 553 kilocalories, 67% of the Daily Value (DV) in total fats, 36% DV of protein, 13% DV of dietary fiber and 11% DV of carbohydrates.
-Cashews are rich sources (20% or more of the DV) of dietary minerals, including particularly copper, manganese, phosphorus, and magnesium (79–110% DV), and of thiamin, vitamin B6 and vitamin K (32–37% DV).
-Iron, potassium, zinc, and selenium are present in significant content (14–61% DV) (table).
-Cashews (100 g, raw) contain 113 mg of beta-sitosterol.
+Raw cashew nuts are 5% water, 30% carbohydrates, 44% fat, and 18% protein (table).
+In a 100-gram reference amount, raw cashews provide 553 kilocalories, 67% of the Daily Value (DV) in total fats, 36% DV of protein, 13% DV of dietary fiber, and 11% DV of carbohydrates.
+Cashew nuts are rich sources (20% or more of the DV) of dietary minerals, including particularly copper, manganese, phosphorus, and magnesium (79-110% DV), and of thiamin, vitamin B6, and vitamin K (32-37% DV).
+Iron, potassium, zinc, and selenium are present in significant content (14-61% DV) (table).
+Cashews (100g, raw) contain 113 mg of beta-sitosterol.